-Here’s a question that we hear many law students ask around this time of year: should I change my study habits for the bar exam?
+Here’s a question that we hear many law students ask: should I change my study habits for the bar exam?

 Small tips and tricks here and there certainly can help you refine your approach, particularly when it comes to how to take the bar exam, and how to make it through ten straight weeks of studying.
-Every successful exam-taker was the recipient of at least one tip or another that helped get them through the end of July.
+Every successful exam-taker was the recipient of at least one tip or another that helped get them through the bar exam.

 So to summarize: Sage wisdom from successful takers can be quite helpful, but at the end of the day stick to what you know and move forward with the confidence that you know what you’re doing -- because you do.

 YOU CAN PASS THE BAR EXAM.
 CRITICAL PASS CAN GET YOU THERE.

 * MBE and MEE Essay Flashcards that help you learn and memorize key bar exam concepts, effectively and affordably.